cnissenbaum2019/MKS65C-shell/README.md

 # MKS65C-shell
 For Mr.K's SLP Class

-Features that Work:
+Features:
 -
-- Exit
+- exit
-- Commands
+- commands
-- Semicolon separation
+- semicolon(;) separation
 - cd
 - garf
-- Redirection
+- simple redirection (<,>)

-Features that I plan to implement:
+- pipe (only one pipe)

+Unsuccessful Implementations:
 -
-- Piping (very close)
+- "complex" redirection (<<,2<...)
+- multiple piping

 Bugs:
 -
+- spacing issues
-- spacing issues (commands with too may spaces inbetween tokens)
+   - extra spaces inbetween tokens will fail
-- piping doesn't work at the moment (will not take | as a valid token)
+   - extra spaces at the end of the command will fail
+- wc sometimes only displays the line count (when piping)

 Function Headers:
 -